zteitler/zteitler.github.io/advising/senior_thesis.md

 	What are the properties of this poset?
 	For example, can the width of the poset be related to any linear algebraic property of $M$?

+7. **Explorations in Number Theory**

+  There are many theorems in number theory that would be interesting to explore.
+  For example, building from Lagrange's theorem that every positive integer can be written as a sum of four or fewer squares, we could investigate: how many triangular numbers does it take to write every positive integer?
+  How about pentagonal numbers?

+  There's a theorem by Euler relating pentagonal numbers, partitions, and generating functions.
+I would like to learn more about this.

+  We could study statistical properties: for example, what's the average number of triangular numbers needed to write a positive integer;
+  what's the average number of ways to write a positive integer as a sum of triangular numbers?

+  The normal definition of squares  can be changed.
+Normally we go from one square number to the next one by increasing both of the factors that get multiplied, going from $xx$ to $(x+1)(x+1)$.
+We can randomize
+  this: when our current number is $xy$, we can pick the next number randomly as $(x+2)y$ or $(x+1)(y+1)$ or $x(y+2)$.
+  How would Lagrange's four-squares theorem work for one of these "pseudo-square" sequences?
+  This project would give opportunities for computational exploration, by simulating a lot of different random samples.

+  There's a famous result that the infinite sum of the $1/n^2$ gives
+  $\pi^2/6$.
+  What if we did this with a "pseudo-square" sequence?